yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_1/policy.md

 3. Run the selected discovery tool and wait for the results
 4. Acquire the result—whether it is a single match, multiple matches, or none
-5. Record what happened by creating an audit entry with `manage_audit_logs`

 **Halt, and use `transfer_to_human` if you receive the following errors; otherwise complete the SOP:**